-Banks can purchase loans from other banks/FIs/NBFCs in India only if the seller has explicitly disclosed to the purchasing banks that it will adhere to the MRR indicated in para 1.3 on an ongoing basis.
-In addition, for domestic transactions, purchasing banks should also ensure that the originating institution has strictly adhered to the MHP criteria prescribed in the guidelines in respect of loans purchased by them.
-The overseas branches of Indian banks may purchase loans in accordance with the regulations laid down in those jurisdictions.
+NBFCs can purchase loans from other NBFCs / FIs / banks in India only if the seller has explicitly disclosed to the purchasing NBFCs that it will adhere to the MRR indicated in para 1.3 on an ongoing basis.
+In addition, for domestic transactions, purchasing NBFCs should also ensure that the originating institution has strictly adhered to the MHP criteria prescribed in the guidelines in respect of loans purchased by them.